 And preparing a major life change for most people can’t be done within the turn of a day, week, or month.
 So, it’s best to start preparing yourself mentally 1-5 years before retirement.

-This timeframe is different per person and circumstances, but be aware that it takes more time than you think to get used to the idea of retirement.
+This timeframe is different per person and circumstance, but be aware that it takes more time than you think to get used to the idea of retirement.
 Figure out what it entails for you.
 What you want to do in retired life and how you can prepare together with your spouse and family.
 So, preparing well in advance will make your transition into retirement less stressful.

 When you’re planning on continuing your life without any other major life changes, then preparation of 1 year or less can be enough for you.
-But if you’re planning to do a 180 lifestyle change in retirement, for example, moving, selling the house or emigrate to another country.
+But if you’re planning to do a 180 lifestyle change in retirement, for example, moving, selling the house, or emigrate to another country.
 Then it can take up more time than 1 year of preparation.
 In these years before your retirement date, you can try things out and get prepared for what’s coming after you’re retired.

 You’d be surprised at how many people are so focused on the financial part of their retirement, without thinking about what to do with their time once they retire.
 They are not mentally prepared for retirement and can fall prey to loneliness, depression, or waste their days with unfulfilling activities.
 Or be occupied by other things that keep them from following their dreams.